Recommendation Letter for an Employee [Guide with Examples]

 Salutation

-Begin your employee recommendation letter with a formal salutation and greeting addressed to the letter’s receiver if he/she is known, or in cases where you are writing a personal reference letter.
+Begin the letter with a formal salutation and greeting addressed to the letter’s receiver if he/she is known, or in cases where you are writing a personal reference letter.

 Dear Mr. Lawrence, Dear Ms. Watkins, etc.

-However, if the receiver’s name is unknown or in cases where you are writing a general reference letter, a general salutation such as To Whom It May Concern, Dear Hiring Team, To the HR department, etc., may be considered appropriate, alternatively, you can omit the salutation part and start with the introduction of the employee recommendation letter.
+However, if the receiver’s name is unknown or in cases where you are writing a general reference letter, a general salutation such as To Whom It May Concern, Dear Hiring Team, To the HR Department, etc., may be considered appropriate; alternatively, you can omit the salutation part and start with the introduction of the letter.

 Section 2: Introduction

-In the introductory paragraph of the letter of recommendation for an employer, briefly introduce yourself and state why you are competent to provide a reference letter for the specific employee.
+In the introductory paragraph of the letter, briefly introduce yourself and state why you are competent to provide a reference letter for the specific employee.
 Include your current job title or the position you hold in your company.
 Afterward, write the name of the employee you are vouching for and describe the nature of your relationship.

 I am delighted and greatly honored to provide this letter of recommendation for Maryann Kimm.
 As an overall team leader at Medicentre Modern Care Hospital, I have worked with and supervised Maryann Kimm for the past 6 years.
 In all these years, I have been able to test and appreciate her professional qualities in various circumstances, and I am confident that she will be an invaluable asset to your company.